On Diffusion Modeling for Anomaly Detection: Experiments

 \section{Experiments}

-\paragraph{Setting} We perform experiments on the ADBench benchmark \cite{han2022adbench}, which comprises a set of popularly used tabular anomaly detection datasets as well as newly created tabular datasets made from images and natural language tasks.
-We implement the various approaches proposed in \Cref{sec:method}: \begin{itemize} \item \textbf{Non-parametric:} based on the approximate posterior distribution in \Cref{eq:nonparam} with $k=32$.
-For each test set sample, we compute k-nearest neighbors in the train set. \item \textbf{Parametric inverse Gamma:} deep neural network trained to predict scale parameter $b$ using the loss function in \Cref{eq:invgamma} with $a = d/2 - 1$.
-The timestep-dependent variance is the mode of the distribution $b/(a +1)$. \item \textbf{Parametric categorical:} deep neural network trained to predict timestep using the loss function in \Cref{eq:categorical} with seven bins. \end{itemize}
+\paragraph{Setting} We perform experiments on the ADBench benchmark \citep{han2022adbench}, which comprises a set of popular tabular anomaly detection datasets as well as newly created tabular datasets made from images and natural language tasks, all described in \Cref{sec:datasets}.
+The implementation details are provided in \Cref{sec:implementation}, with the training algorithm, model architecture, hyperparameters, and comparison of the run-time.
+Some ablation studies are in \Cref{sec:ablation}.
+We implement and compare the results of the various approaches proposed in \Cref{sec:method}: the non-parametric, the parametric inverse Gamma, and the parametric categorical DTE.